quicwg/base-drafts/draft-ietf-quic-tls.md

 # QUIC Packet Protection {#packet-protection}

-QUIC provides a packet protection layer that is responsible for authenticated encryption of packets.
-The packet protection layer uses keys provided by the TLS connection and authenticated encryption to provide confidentiality and integrity protection for the content of packets (see {{aead}}).
+QUIC packet protection provides authenticated encryption of packets.
+This provides confidentiality and integrity protection for the content of packets (see {{aead}}).
+Packet protection uses keys that are exported from the TLS connection (see {{key-expansion}}).

 Different keys are used for QUIC packet protection and TLS record protection.
 Having separate QUIC and TLS record protection means that TLS records can be protected by two different keys.
 This redundancy is limited to a only a few TLS records, and is maintained for the sake of simplicity.

-Keying material for new keys is exported from TLS using TLS exporters.
-These exported values are used to produce the keying material used to protect packets (see {{key-expansion}}).

 ## Key Phases